Planning for Dental Implants

 • No reliance on adhesives:

-Implant-supported options remain stable without needing adhesive pastes or gels during daily use.
+Implant-supported options are designed to function without adhesive pastes or gels during daily use.

 • Long-term investment:

-While upfront costs are higher than other tooth replacement options, some people may consider the added function, stability, and convenience worth the investment.
+While upfront costs are higher than other tooth replacement options, some patients may prefer the functional advantages and convenience implants can provide.

 It’s important to weigh both your long-term goals and the considerations around dental implant costs and financing when exploring your options.

-The implant post is often the most expensive part of a dental implant primarily because it involves a surgical procedure to place a high-quality titanium screw into the jawbone, which serves as the stable and durable foundation for the entire restoration.
+In many cases, the implant post may be the most expensive part, primarily because it involves a surgical procedure to place a high-quality titanium screw into the jawbone.
+This serves as the foundation for the restoration and is designed for long-term integration with bone.
 This surgical nature requires operator skills, equipment, and sometimes additional procedures like bone grafting, all of which increase the cost.
-Moreover, the implant post’s titanium material is biocompatible and designed to integrate with the bone for long-term durability, justifying its higher price compared to other components like crowns.
+Moreover, the implant post’s titanium material is biocompatible and designed to integrate with the bone to support long-term function, which typically makes it more costly than other components, such as crowns.
 While crowns are customised and also costly, the implant post’s crucial role, complexity, materials, and surgical placement make it the most significant expense in the implant process.

-There are three main types of dental implants, each suited to different clinical situations.
+There are three commonly described types of dental implants, which may be recommended in different clinical situations depending on individual factors.
 The appropriate option depends on factors such as bone health, treatment goals, and how many teeth need replacing.
 The dental team will assess your oral health and jaw structure before recommending the most suitable approach.

 • Endosteal implants:

-These are the most commonly used implants and are placed directly into the jawbone.
+These are widely used implants and are placed directly into the jawbone.
 They are shaped like small screws and require sufficient bone volume.
 This type is often used when replacing one or more missing teeth.

 • Subperiosteal implants: